robjpar/robjpar.github.io/README.md

 # robjpar.github.io
-Creating a personal website on GitHub Pages is super easy
+A personal website created on GitHub Pages.

+### How to use
+Access the deployed website though this link [robertjpar](https://robjpar.github.io).